Škoda Enyaq: Enyaq Cargo

 In July 2025, Škoda launched a cargo variant of the Enyaq called the Enyaq Cargo for the UK market.
-It is based on the existing Enyaq 85 and 85x passenger models, with conversions costing £1815 with VAT.
-It eliminates the rear passenger seats in favor of a new cargo area.
+It is based on the existing Enyaq 85 and 85x passenger models, with conversions costing £1,815 including VAT.
+It eliminates the rear passenger seats in favour of a new cargo area.
 Unlike most other panel vans, the Enyaq Cargo has a rear window.